nextprocurement/sproc/README.md

 from a [Jupyter](https://jupyter.org/) notebook that contains the code, along with tests and documentation.
-If you are interested in the inner workings of any module you can check its corresponding notebook in the corresponding section of the [github pages](https://manuvazquez.github.io/sproc/) of the project.
+If you are interested in the inner workings of any module you can check its corresponding notebook in the appropriate section of the [github pages](https://manuvazquez.github.io/sproc/) of the project.

 ## Install